Metaswitch/clearwater-readthedocs/docs/Clearwater_SNMP_Statistics.md

 * The transfer rate (in bytes/second) of data during this resynchronization, over the last 5 seconds (overall, and per bucket).
 * The number of remaining nodes to query during the current Chronos scaling operation.
 * The number of timers, and number of invalid timers, processed over the last 5 seconds.
-* The average, variance, high water mark and low water mark for the number of active calls, indexed by time period. (*)
+* The average count, variance, and high and low watermarks for the number of calls, indexed by time period. (*)
-* The instantaneous count for the number of active calls. (*)
+* The number of calls active at the time queried. (*)

 ### Homestead Statistics